-1. Accredited funded private schools are required to submit electronically a funding application to the Business Operations and Stakeholder Support Branch by November 30.
-Payment is made based on the submitted information, transportation allocation criteria and funding rates, and in accordance with the Education Act and the School Transportation Regulation.

-Note: the funding application includes the special transportation section.
-Refer to Section C3.2.5, Special Transportation Funding, for special transportation allocation criteria.

-- 2. Transportation support payments for each new school year will be paid at 100 per cent of the previous year's funded monthly amount until the review of the new funding application has been completed. - 3.
-Only students and children enrolled on the September count date are eligible for funding.
-ECS children enrolled in an SLS program as of December 1, 2023 are also eligible for funding. - 4.
-Accredited funded private schools are required to retain the following information on file for a minimum of seven years and make it available for review by Alberta Education upon request. - a. location of each student's residence (street addresses in towns, villages and hamlets); - b. individual bus route lists that include stop locations and students transported; - c. a list of names of eligible transported ECS children transported by bus and the names and grades of eligible passengers; - d. records of route distance verified by the school authority; - e. copies of transportation agreements with school authorities; - f. copies of completed route risk assessment forms; and - g. copies of contracts with: - i. operators of contracted busses for all transportation; - ii. parents providing transportation indicating the amount to be paid; and - iii. agents providing special transportation for students with disabilities. - 5.
-Accredited funded private schools are prohibited from charging student transportation fees for students with a severe disability/delay who cannot use regular transportation services
+- Accredited funded private schools are required to submit electronically a funding application to the Business Operations and Stakeholder Support Branch by November 30.
+Payment is made based on the submitted information, transportation allocation criteria and funding rates, and in accordance with the Education Act and the School Transportation Regulation. - Note: the funding application includes the special transportation section.
+Refer to Section C3.2.5 Special Transportation Funding for special transportation allocation criteria. - 2.
+Transportation support payments for each new school year will be paid at 100 per cent of the previous year's funded monthly amount until the review of the new funding application has been completed. - 3.
+Only students and children enrolled as of the September count date are eligible for funding. - 4.
+Eligible ECS children with a severe disability or severe language delay registered after December 2, 2024 and by February 3, 2025 will be funded at 50 per cent of the relevant per child total funding rate. - Accredited funded private schools are required to retain the following information on file for a minimum of seven years and make it available for review by Alberta Education upon request. - a. location of each student's residence (street addresses in towns, villages and hamlets); - b. individual bus route lists that include stop locations and students transported; - c. a list of names of eligible transported ECS children transported by bus and the names and grades of eligible passengers; - d. records of route distance verified by the school authority; - e. copies of transportation agreements with school authorities; - f. copies of completed route risk assessment forms; and - g. copies of contracts with: - i. operators of contracted buses for all transportation;

+- ii. parents providing transportation indicating the amount to be paid; and - iii. agents providing special transportation for students with disabilities.

-NEW D3.2.2 - Fuel Price Contingency Funding
+D3.2.2 - Fuel Price Contingency Funding See Section C3.2.6